prefech/Prefech_ALPR/README.md

 - Default group you can give is Admin (You can add as many as you need.)
 - Default donator groups are VIP and VIP PLUS.
 (You can add as many as you need.)

-## Download & Installation
-For more info in adding groups you need to have knowledge about lua.
-If you need support with adding groups you can join my discord: https://discord.gg/m4BvmkG

 # Download & Installation
 1. Download the files
 2. Put the Prefech_ALPR folder in the server resource directory